The U.S. Travel Association is a dynamic, mission-driven association committed to increasing travel to and within the United States.

-- Lead TravelPAC fundraising events throughout the year during CEO Roundtables, board meetings, the summer auction and other industry events in coordination with EVP.
+- Assist with the planning and execution of TravelPAC fundraising events throughout the year during CEO Roundtables, board meetings, the summer auction and other industry events in coordination with the VP and EVP.

-- Develop a robust prior approval campaign to obtain authorization from U.S. Travel members and begin fundraising campaigns with approved member organizations.
+- Coordinate robust prior approval campaigns to obtain authorization from U.S. Travel members.

-- Manage Aristotle 360 PAC Compliance Software data entry.
+- Assist with Aristotle 360 PAC Compliance Software data entry.

-- Maintain and improve U.S. Travel’s grassroots program to increase political education and involvement of U.S. Travel members and the travel industry.
+- Facilitate day-to-day activities of U.S. Travel’s grassroots program to increase political education and involvement of U.S. Travel members and the travel industry.

-- Maintain the advocacy website (travelcoalition.org) and make appropriate and timely updates.
+- Manage updates to the advocacy website (travelcoalition.org)

-- Look for new ways to grow the travel industry voice.
+- Proactively explore new ways to amplify the travel industry’s voice.

 - Identify and track legislation or regulations that impact the travel community and recommend necessary level of support or opposition.

 - Compose, edit, update and transmit legislative advocacy documents such as issue papers, talking points, testimony, speeches and letters.